Gnveen/MY_Learning/Tech/ARM.md

 ### What is an Instruction?

-An instruction is a single operation that a CPU (processor) can execute.
+An instruction is a single operation that a CPU (processor) can understand and execute.

 Examples: